maybebyte/anthesis/media.md

 ## 2021-07-20

-Note that the bottom two links to Signal's blog are included in the first article.
-However, in the event that the first article becomes inaccessible, I want the other two links to be here for context.
+Note that the two links to Signal's blog are included in the Stanford cyberlaw blog entry.
+However, in the event that the first link becomes inaccessible, I want the other two links to be here for context.

 - [I Have a Lot to Say About Signal’s Cellebrite